UGC MUD - What is it and what can you do with it?

 Two pieces of float glass.
 On bottom piece drop in two NT colors - 1956 Dark Blue and 1958 Turquoise used in the sample - then use the very tip of the 10/0 liner or a toothpick to drag a design into the wet color.
 Apply design of choice on top piece and fire to 1500F.
 Great way to create custom tiles.

 Two pieces of float glass.
-On bottom piece apply a layer of UGC Glass Medium.
-Sift dry NT colors over the wet Medium - NT Colors 1997 Leaf Green and 11021 Purple used in the sample - MUD design on top, fire at 1500F.
+On bottom piece apply a layer of UGC Medium.
+Sift dry NT colors over the wet UGC Medium - NT Colors 1997 Leaf Green and 11021 Purple used in the sample - MUD design on top, fire at 1500F.

 Here are some tiles with MUD using a different application

 Two pieces of float glass, tempered frit pieces, tweezers, waxed paper, White MUD and NT 1956 Dark Blue.
-Prepare colored frit; in a container mix Dark Blue to the consistency of melted ice cream using Glass Medium.
+Prepare colored frit; in a container mix Dark Blue to the consistency of melted ice cream using UGC Medium.
 Add pieces of tempered frit, stir to coat and then dump it all out onto the waxed paper.
 Allow to dry, stirring every so often to separate.
 When dry set aside.
 Make another container the same way but do not put it out to dry.
 Set aside.
 Take one piece of glass and butter it with a medium layer of MUD, you want it just thick enough to be able to push pieces of frit into it but not ooze over the top of the frit.
 Using the tweezers begin to place pieces of the dried frit pieces onto the wet MUD.
 Be random but do not cover the whole surface.
 Then place the wet pieces of frit in the remaining areas.
 Allow all to dry thoroughly (24 hours is best) and place the second piece of glass over the top and fire to 1500F.
 The frit that is more blue is the dried pieces and the darker frit is the wet application.

 Black MUD on purchased stoneware tea set, design applied with the pastry bag and Margot s Miracle Brush and then fired to 1425F.

-Fan coral was created by first mixing coarse frit with White MUD, forming into spines, place on surface and allowing to dry thoroughly.
-Outline White was used to outline the fan shape and then White MUD was pounced around the dried spines and again, allowed to dry.
+Fan coral was created by first mixing fine frit with White MUD, forming into spines, place on surface and allowing to dry thoroughly.
+Outline White was used to outline the fan shape and then White MUD was stippled around the dried spines and again, allowed to dry.
 1999 Coral was then applied thinly over all the MUDDED areas and fired along with the rest of the design to 1500F.

 Floral design on purchased terra cotta applied with pastry bag and Margot's Miracle Brush.
 Trim around inside edge shows White MUD tinted with 1961 Dark Green.
 Fired to 1485F

 This shows the White MUD tinted with NT colors.
-Allow design to dry, coat area (leaf, petal) with a thin layer of Unique Glass Medium, tuck just a bit of NT liquefied color at the base of the petal or leaf, wipe brush and pull color out.
+Allow design to dry, coat area (leaf, petal) with a thin layer of UGC Medium, tuck just a bit of NT liquefied color at the base of the petal or leaf, wipe brush and pull color out.
 Allow to dry and fire to 1485F

 Air dried application is perfect for ornaments, eggs or decorating most any surface.
 White MUD applied with pastry bag and Margot's Miracle Brush.